 1/2 t smoked paprika

 1/2 t granulated onion

 For Deep Frying

 2 T coconut oil

-Mix the ground chicken with the dry spices and one egg.
-Make small chicken patties using your hands, or an ice cream scoop, or some spoons.
-Roll the little patties into the almond or tapioca flour and set aside.
+Mix the chicken tenders with the dry spices and one egg.
+Roll the tenders into the almond or tapioca flour and set aside.

 If deep frying—heat the lard in a pot on the stove top on medium heat.
 Add the water and the beaten egg to the remaining almond or tapioca flour and coat the tenders in the batter, then fry immediately in the hot lard.
 Cook until the tender reaches 165 degrees internally.

 If pan frying—set the oven to 425 degrees and heat the coconut oil in a cast iron skillet or baking sheet.
 Place the remaining almond or tapioca flour in a bowl or plastic zippered bag and add the tenders a few at a time and shake them around to coat them in the flour.
 Add the tenders to the skillet and gently toss them around to coat them evenly in the oil.

 Bake for 8 minutes on one side and then flip over and cook for another 5 to 7 minutes, until cooked to 165 degrees internally.

 This recipe will make extra and keep well for travel to school or work very easily.
 You will have leftovers to enjoy throughout the week!